 Whether you are self-funding or will be applying for external funding you should ensure that you have a realistic plan to secure sufficient funding to complete the research and writing-up process within the normal time period.
 This is usually three to four years for full-time programmes, and six to seven years for part-time programmes.

-Please see our projects and research themes page for details of our funded PhD opportunities.
+Please see our PhD projects page for details of our funded PhD opportunities.

 The main sources of funding are the Engineering and Physical Sciences Research Council (EPSRC) and QMUL Principal’s Postgraduate Research Studentships:

 You may wish to explore alternative funding sources, e.g. in the form of grants from charities.